ZK-Garage/plonk/plonk-book/src/chapter_3.md

 The original Plonk proposes simple circuits whose gates only perform arithmetic operations: additions and multiplications.
 Plonk is able to extend an arithmetic "gate" and allows the creation of new customized gates which can perform so many different operations (EC additions, logical XOR, efficient Poseidon or Pedersen hashes....etc).

-The different types of gates in Ark-plonk are:
+The different types of gates in this implementation are:

 * [Arithmetic gate](https://github.com/ZK-Garage/plonk/blob/master/src/constraint_system/arithmetic.rs) (similar to Plonk)
 * [Logic gate](https://github.com/ZK-Garage/plonk/blob/master/src/constraint_system/logic.rs): Provide bitwise AND and XOR operations.